ismaeldamiao/tuim/doc/INSTALL-linux.md

-# Tuim setup in Termux
+# Tuim setup in Linux

-This is the step by step tutorial to setup the a complete Tuim command line environment in [Termux](https://termux.dev/en/).
+This is the step by step tutorial to setup the a complete Tuim command line environment in Unix like systems.

 ## Get started